Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Results

 Sunspots are darker and cooler spots observed on the solar photosphere.
-The evolution of the number of sunspots during the sunspot cycle is found to be directly associated with the solar activity \citep{Hathaway2015}.
-It is therefore essential to analyse and forecast the sunspots number for predicting space weather and mitigating its impact on Earth.
+The evolution of the number of sunspots during the sunspot cycle is found to be associated with the solar magnetic activity \citep{Hathaway2015}.
+It is therefore essential to analyse and forecast the sunspot number for predicting space weather and mitigating its impact on Earth.

-We use the yearly sunspots number data from the year of 1700 to 2008 for our analysis.
+We use the yearly sunspot number data from 1700 to 2008 for our analysis.

 The first 255 data points corresponding to the years from 1700 to 1954 are used as the training dataset.
 The results of ADF and KPSS stationarity tests, on this training data, are outlined in Table \ref{tab:stationarity_tests}.